osm-merge/osm-merge/docs/calculations.md

 tags from the external dataset are applied to all the matching segments in the secondary.

-### Debug Tags

-Currently a few tags are added to each feature to aid in validating and debugging the conflation process.
-These should obviously be removed before uploading to OSM.
-They'll be removed at a future date after more validation.
-These are:

-* hits - The number of matching tags in a feature
-* ratio - The ratio for name matching if not 100%
-* dist -  The distance between features
-* angle - The angle between two features
-* slope - The slope between two features

 ## Issues

 Conflation is never 100% accurate due to the wonderful